Zagora Greece in Pelion Mt is a large, prosperous, totally unspoiled village spread on a green slope overlooking the Aegean Sea.

 Hike the Zagora Trails

-One of the best things to do in Zagora is to hike from the Zagora center all the way to Chorefto Beach, a 3,1 km total distance.
+One of the best things to do in Zagora is to hike from the Zagora center to Chorefto Beach, a 3,1 km total distance.

 The trail passes from Ellinomouseio, and if you walk for 150 meters down the main asphalt you will find a signed post where the kalderimi (Greek type of trail found in rural and islands) begins.